matthewsides/Asteroids-Odyssey-/README.md

 ### [1] Introduction

 This document specifies a design for the conceptual features and mechanics (gameplay) of a game with the provisional title “Astroids Odyssey”.
 It is based on the 1979 arcade game "Astroids".
-Astroids Odyssey a redition of Astroids will hone the elements used in Astroids and its style merging the ideology and metholodgy of Astroids with newer ideologys and  metholodies being compatabal with newer systems.
+Astroids Odyssey a redition of Astroids will hone the elements used in Astroids and its style, merging the ideology and methodology of Astroids with newer ideologys, methodologies and technology, being re-built from the ground up and not ported (ported Astroids version edited), Astroids Odyssey will be compatible and be able to function on newer systems.

 ### [2] Scope